Data Center & Quick Facts

 - Birthplace of the Big-Mac: In 1967 franchise owner Jim Delligati invented the Big Mac at the McDonald's on Morgantown Street in Uniontown.

-- Home of Two Well-Known Resorts: Nemacolin Woodland Resort Linden Hall
+- Home of Two Well-Known Resorts: Nemacolin Woodlands Resort and Linden Hall